cardano-foundation/CIPs/CIP-plutus-modules/README.md

 cheap, even at the cost of making longer running transactions a bit slower.
 So I favour choosing a variation that does work in advance only if the break-even point is reached very quickly.
-This is a personal opinion, and could be questionned: the important thing is think about this issue and make the choices deliberately.
+This is a personal opinion, and could be questioned: the important thing is think about this issue and make the choices deliberately.

 With this in mind, I am against variations that require a traversal of